<<< Prior Page

 Most gamers with an interest in the history of their hobby have at least heard of Wizardry.
 Ultima will ring a bell, too.
 Even though both franchises' main series are long discontinued, their legacy is kept alive.
 Japan consistently churns out new spin-offs to Wizardry almost every year, while Ultima Online is still the oldest commercially used MMO, with most remaining subscribers once again based in Japan.

 Namedropping Dunjonquest, on the other hand, is more likely to cause people turn on their browser's spell check.
 Only the most old school will remember that label adorning the box of the first commercial hit RPG ever.
 Automated Simulations - later renamed much more familiarly Epyx - created and published Temple of Apshai in 1979, predating both Wizardry and Ultima (although we'll likely never know for sure if the DIY-version of Akalabeth was released earlier).
 The game was such a huge success that it entailed more than 10 sequels, mission packs and spin-offs within only a few years.
 How come that this series has all but vanished from gamers' collective memory while its competitors can be sensed in most electronic RPGs until today, both in western and far eastern tradition?
-Before trying to answer that question, let's have a partial look at the roots of computer RPG gaming and the early history of Epyx, fka.
-Automated Simulations.
+Before trying to answer that question, a brief look at the roots of computer RPG gaming and the early history of Epyx is in order.

 Computer-assisted fantasy role playing started as early as the mid-1970s.
 Dungeons & Dragons had just been released in 1974, and the more nerdy students at several technical universities were often prone to "abuse" the institutes' mainframe computers for their new hobby.
 This didn't stop at mere tools for the dungeon master: Soon inventive role players came up with ways to cram an entire portion of the experience into the machine - the dungeon crawl computer game was born.
 Programs like pedit5 (first version 1974), dnd (1975) or Moria (1978?) followed Dungeons & Dragons in its rise to popularity and were eagerly shared among students, and in the case of Moria even used for cooperative online play on multiple terminals.
 Contrary to Wizardry, though, there is no indication that Dunjonquest was influenced ever influenced by the PLATO forefathers.
 Connelley had been in college during the 1960s, before any of the mainframe dungeon crawls took shape.
 Jon Freeman and Jeff Johnson seem to have been part of the working world for several years as well (Freeman was born 1945).
 What all main creators of Dunjonquest had in common, though, was the fact that they played in the same Dungeons & Dragons group.

-So in analogy to the history of CRPGs overall, Epyx' story also begins with Dungeons & Dragons.
+In analogy to the history of CRPGs overall, Epyx' story likewise begins with Dungeons & Dragons.
 Jim W. Connelley had bought his Commodore PET computer originally to help him manage his Dungeons & Dragons sessions he led as a dungeon master.
 Of course a computer for home use was no marginal investment at the time, and so he decided to produce and sell a computer game to get back his money's worth.
 His partner should become Jon Freeman, a player at his D&D campaign, and a board- and war game journalist/creator himself.
-Together they first conceived the SciFi war game Starfleet Orion and released it around christmas 1978 as Automated Simulations.
+Together they first conceived the SciFi war game Starfleet Orion and released it around christmas 1978 as Automated Simulations - the Epyx label was introduced some time later, initially just as a brand name.
 A sequel called Invasion Orion followed the next year, but soon their passion for Dungeons & Dragons encroached on their new found profession.

 At the end of 1981, Jon Freeman left the company to form Free Fall Associates together with his wife Anne Westfall.
 The two as a team became known mostly for creating the board/action game hybrid Archon.
 The final expansions for the major Dunjonquest games were created without his participation, but soon the series came to an end.
-The Connelley Group, so the name of the core development team at Epyx, continued to port the games to several platforms, but the only entirely new game to follow after Freeman's leave was Gateway to Apshai (1983), an action RPG spin-off to the Temple of Apshai trilogy.
-After the success of Jumpman in 1983, the new management of the much expanded company decided to concentrate its main efforts towards action games, which led to Connelley bidding his farewell, too.
+Epyx continued to port the games to several platforms, but the only entirely new game to follow after Freeman's leave was Gateway to Apshai (1983), an action RPG spin-off to the Temple of Apshai trilogy.
+By that time Michael Katz had already taken the reins at Epyx, and Connelley worked as an outside contractor to Epyx with his new company The Connelley Group.
+After the success of Jumpman in 1983 the new management of the restructured company decided to concentrate its main efforts towards action games.

 In 1985, around the same time when Epyx started to publish various ports of Rogue, it also released the Temple of Apshai Trilogy, a remake of the most successful Dunjonquest mini-series.
 This version was redesigned by Stephen Landrum, but other than the obious graphics and interface improvements left the actual gameplay unchanged.
 In that form the game obviously had little hope to compete on the market with contemporaries such as Ultima IV, Wizard's Crown or The Bard's Tale and thus remained the only, futile effort to revive the series.
 Dunjonquest therefore was never given opportunity to develop into more complex and refined territory with age like its early competitors did.